A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Abstract

 \section{Abstract}

 Waveguide-enhanced Raman spectroscopy (WERS) is a promising technique for sensitive and selective detection of chemicals in a compact chip-scale platform.
-Coupling light on and off the sensor chip with fibers however presents challenges because of the fluorescence and Raman background generated by the pump light in the fibers, and as a result all WERS demonstrations to date have used free-space coupling via lenses.
+Coupling light on and off the sensor chip with fibers however presents challenges because of the fluorescence and Raman background generated by the pump light in the fibers; as a result all WERS demonstrations to date have used free-space coupling via lenses.
 We report a packaged, fiber-bonded WERS chip that filters the background on-chip through collection of the backscattered Raman light.
-The packaged sensor is integrated in a ruggedized flow cell for easy measurement over arbitrary integration times.
-We also derive the figures of merit for WERS sensing with the backscattered Raman signal and compare waveguide geometries with respect to their filtering performance and signal collection efficiency.
+The packaged sensor is integrated in a ruggedized flow cell for reliable measurement over arbitrary time periods.
+We also derive the figures of merit for WERS sensing with the backscattered Raman signal and compare waveguide geometries with respect to their filtering performance and signal to noise ratio.